bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 **COMMAND NAME:** $command_name
 ```

-And let it generate the scenarios
+And let it generate the scenarios.

 ![step 6](6.cast.png)